RENTAL CAR ACCIDENT – MN ATTORNEYS

 It gets a bit more complicated if YOU are injured in an accident while you are driving a rental car, particularly if the other driver is at fault and is uninsured or underinsured.

 The bottom line is that people who own a car or truck in MN, and have insurance on it, should be covered for rental cars to the same extent as their personal coverage.
 (But again, READ your auto insurance policy and talk to your agent to determine your particular coverage.)
-However, if you do not have your own auto insurance, you should consider buying separate coverage if you rent a car.
+However, if you do not have your own auto insurance, you should consider buying separate coverage if you rent a car in MN or while out of state.

 If you are injured in an accident while driving a rental car, call our MN car accident attorneys for a free consultation as soon as possible.
 Our Minnesota personal injury lawyers will explain your rights to you regarding your rental car accident and advise you on how to proceed.
 Pam Rochlin and David Rochlin are lawyers with over 25 years’ experience successfully handling hundreds of auto accident injury cases – including many involving a rental car, Uber or Lyft.
 We will provide you with a free initial consultation, and we always only charge based on a percentage of the compensation you receive

 Pam Rochlin previously was a partner at Meshbesher and Spence where she gained big firm experience, but can now provide small firm attention.
-We will make sure you get the compensation you are entitled to.
+We will make sure you get the compensation you are entitled to for medical bills, lost wages, and more.
 You can meet with a MN car accident lawyer at our offices in Minneapolis, Edina, Woodbury, and St. Louis Park.
 A car accident attorney can also meet you at your home to discuss your rental car accident in in surrounding cities including Rogers, Brooklyn Park, Maple Grove, Chaska, Chanhassen, Apple Valley, Burnsville, Maplewood, St. Paul, etc.